-- (A) Lessee shall develop, use, and occupy the Leased Premises for the purpose of construction and operation of 92 units of staff housing to support the Echo Cliffs Health Center, to be located on an adjacent parcel to the Leased Premises.
-The Echo Cliffs Health Center will be a new 123,565 square foot state of the art health care facility owned and operated by TCRHCC pursuant to its Compact with the U.S. Department of Health and Human Services, Indian Health Service, under the Indian Self Determination and Education Assistance Act ("ISDEAA"), as authorized by the Navajo Nation Council. - (B) The Leased Premises shall not be used by Lessee for any purpose other than as provided herein, except with the prior written consent of Lessor.
+- (A) Lessee shall develop, use, and occupy the Leased Premises for the purpose of construction and operation of a sewage lagoon to support the Echo Cliffs Health Center and associated staff housing, and to potentially provide sewage services for the surrounding community.
+The Echo Cliffs Health Center, which will be located on a separate parcel on the opposite side of U.S. Highway 89, will be a new 123,565 square foot state of the art health care facility owned and operated by TCRHCC pursuant to its Compact with the U.S. Department of Health and Human Services, Indian Health Service, under the Indian Self Determination and Education Assistance Act ("ISDEAA"), as authorized by the Navajo Nation Council.
+It is anticipated that the Navajo Tribal Utility Authority will eventually take over ownership and operation of the sewage lagoon. - (B) The Leased Premises shall not be used by Lessee for any purpose other than as provided herein, except with the prior written consent of Lessor.
 The consent of Lessor may be withheld, granted or granted upon conditions, in the sole discretion of Lessor. - (C) Lessee agrees not to use or permit to be used any part of the Leased Premises for any unlawful conduct or purpose.